There are many ways that Anawim can support you to move forward with your life as you approach the final stages of your journey with us.

 Support throughout your journey

+We will support you every step of the way.
 We are here to give you opportunities and equip you with skills to move forward with your life.
-That can be simply realising your own strengths to gaining skills that will make you attractive to a potential employer.
+That could be realising your own strengths or gaining skills that will make you attractive to a potential employer.

 Access to free courses and skills support

-There are many pathways to accessing support here at Anawim.
-One is through our welcoming and safe-space where you can access free drop-in courses and activities.
-These range from creative, mindful activities and crafts to a mental heath support and a other drop-ins to enable you to gain skills and confidence beyond your initial need of our service.
+Our centre is a welcoming and safe-space where you can access free drop-in courses and activities.
+These range from creative, mindful activities and crafts to mental heath support and other drop-ins to enable you to gain skills and confidence beyond your initial need of our service.

 For an up to date list of events and activities click here.